davidcooper1/Water-Management-Game/README.md

     * Populaion through migration events.
     * Temperature through cold and warm fronts.
     * Rain frequency through droughts and monsoons.
-  - Water sources are replenished slightly on rain events.
+  - Water sources' reserves are replenished slightly on rain events.

 ### Modeling the City
 * City was built using two different Low-Poly European City Packs that were free on the Unity Asset Store.